osrf/uctf/doc/run_cloud/readme.md

 Your cloud instances may have already been started by the game master, in which case you will see the payload machines listed below for your team.

+After a few seconds, payload information and ssh download links should appear.
+It make take up to 2 minutes for the machines to fully provision.

 ## Your local computer(s)

 You'll be using one or more computers physically located with you (e.g., in